-Adjust the slider to set the video level at which the camera in Auto mode switches from color to monochrome operation (-15 to +15).
+Set the video level at which the camera in Auto mode switches to monochrome operation (-15 to 0 to +15).

 A low (negative) value means that the camera switches to monochrome at a lower light level.
 A high (positive) value means that the camera switches to monochrome at a higher light level.